BardiaT0/BardiaT0.github.io/Contact.md

 </div>
 ~~~
-I'm always open to new opportunities and collaborations, so don't hesitate to reach out!
+I'm always open to opportunities and collaborations, so don't hesitate to reach out!